 As said by Steve Jobs, “Design is not just what it looks like and feels like, it’s about how it works.”

+As a UI UX designer, you must ensure that their experience is as good as it can possibly be.
 A website or UI/UX design is not just a group of pages connected by links.
 It’s a space where so many things happen.
 People interact with your digital presence and user interface elements.
 This interaction with the elements shapes the experience for the visitor.
 As a web designer, you must ensure that their experience is as good as it can possibly be.
 To be able to do that, throughout the UI UX design process, you should keep in mind the needs and comfort of your user first, foremost, and always.

 In this article, we have listed down 5 UX UI design trends, tips and tricks for all web designers.
 But first, let’s be clear about the difference between UI and UX design.